-The following discussion provides an overview of the compensation awarded to or earned by our named executive officers identified in the Summary Compensation Table below during fiscal year 2021, including the elements of our compensation program for named executive officers, material compensation decisions made under that program for fiscal year 2021, and the material factors considered in making those decisions.
-Compensation decisions for fiscal year 2021 were made prior to the IPO by the compensation committee of Arhaus, LLC.
-Beginning in fiscal year 2022, compensation decisions with respect to our executive officers are made by the Compensation Committee of Arhaus, Inc. Our named executive officers for fiscal year 2021, which consist of our principal executive officer and our two next most highly compensated executive officers who were serving as executive officers as of December 31, 2021 are:
+The following discussion provides an overview of the compensation awarded to or earned by our named executive officers identified in the Summary Compensation Table below during fiscal year 2022, including the elements of our compensation program for named executive officers, material compensation decisions made under that program for fiscal year 2022, and the material factors considered in making those decisions.
+Compensation decisions with respect to our executive officers are made by the Compensation Committee.
+Our named executive officers for fiscal year 2022, which consist of our principal executive officer and our two next most highly compensated executive officers who were serving as executive officers as of December 31, 2022 are:

-- John Reed, who serves as President, Chief Executive Officer and Director and is our principal executive officer: - Dawn Phillipson, who serves as Chief Financial Officer and is our principal financial officer; and - Kathy Veltri, who serves as Chief Retail Officer.
+- John Reed, who serves as President, Chief Executive Officer and Director and is our principal executive officer; - Dawn Phillipson, who serves as Chief Financial Officer and is our principal financial officer; and - Kathy Veltri, who serves as Chief Retail Officer.

 We are an emerging growth company and have opted to comply with the executive compensation disclosure rules applicable to emerging growth companies.
 The scaled down disclosure rules are those applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act, which require compensation disclosure for our named executive officers.
-Since the Company is a newly formed entity, we have provided the compensation awarded to, earned by or paid to the named executive officers of Arhaus, LLC for the year ended December 31, 2021.
-Each of the named executive officers currently holds the same position with the Company.